 - As a newcomer don’t be afraid to make a pull request and don’t be afraid to ask for help.
 You will get support and help from people out there.
 Also when you fix your first bug let people know about that in IRC.
-Your confidence will boost up when you will be appreciated by them and people would start knowing you in the Organization.
+Your confidence will boost when you will be appreciated by them and people would start knowing you in the Organization.

 3. Keep Contributing Until the Organizations are Announced:

-If you start contributing to the project in the month of Nov-Dec then till Feb-March you will see your good contribution chart on Github and you will find yourself as a confident developer.
+If you start contributing to the project in the month of Nov-Dec then till Feb-March you will see your good contribution chart on GitHub and you will find yourself as a confident developer.
 So keep contributing by the time the organization list gets announced by Google (Feb-March month).
-Once the organization list is out, filter out the projects they offer and finalize the one you wish to work during your summer break.
+Once the organization list is out, filter out the projects they offer and finalize the one you wish to work on during your summer break.
 Now you need to work with full dedication during your summer break and contribute to the project you have selected.
 Your chances to get shortlisted will increase if you have been already contributing to the organization for some time.

-Note: If unfortunately your organization didn’t get selected, start contributing to any other organization and don’t lose hope.
+Note: If unfortunately your organization didn’t get selected, start contributing to any other organization, and don’t lose hope.

 4. Make Your Project Proposal:

 You need to send your project proposal as soon as possible and request feedback from the mentors.
 Your project proposal is complete documentation or a detailed description of your project.
-Breakdown your proposal in different sections like why you want to work with the project, what would be your contribution during your summer break of 16 weeks.
+Break down your proposal into different sections like why you want to work with the project, and what would be your contribution during your summer break of 16 weeks.
 Your complete plan and how would you build the project step by step within that coding period.
 Think about your proposal carefully and write it giving all the descriptions.
 Your proposal will play a major role in ensuring your selection.
 Read the Elements of Quality Proposal and below are some tips when you make your proposal:

 - Mention the language or framework that you will use, you can include the diagram if there is any frontend project.
 Also, include your goals there.

 Once you are ready with the proposal, share that with the community and ask for feedback.
 Feedback from them will help you to make your application better and will increase your chances to get shortlisted.
-After making improvements submit your final PDF and wait for results.
+After making improvements submit your final PDF and wait for the results.

 5. Keep Contributing and Wait For the Result:

 You don’t need to sit idle once you submit your proposal.
 Keep contributing, it will make a good impression and it will create an image that you are a serious contributor.
-Wait for the result from Google and look back that how much you have learned during your open source contribution.
+Wait for the result from Google and look back that how much you have learned during your open-source contribution.